Redmond High School (Washington): Academics

 Redmond High School offers classes in a diverse range of academic and artistic subjects, including Biology, Chemistry, Physics, Calculus, World History, American History, Physical Education, Photography, Studio Art, and Anatomy & Physiology.
 Students have the option of taking Regular, Honors, or Advanced Placement (AP) classes in most key subject areas.
 RHS consistently has strong showings on standardized tests including Measures of Student Progress (MSP) and High School Proficiency Exams (HSPEs).
 The school consistently has graduation rates over 90%.

 In 2013, Redmond High School produced 17 National Merit Semifinalists.
 The school has also had students become Semifinalists in both the Siemens Competition (2012) and the Intel Science Talent Search (2014).

 Paula Ferguson, the orchestra director at RHS, received the Symetra Heroes in the Classroom Award in 2012 for outstanding leadership and instructional skills.
 Sandy Hargraves, a math teacher, received the Edyth May Sliffe Award for Distinguished High School Mathematics Teaching in 2009.
 Brian Anderson, an English teacher, received the Golden Apple Award in 2006 for excellence in teaching.

 Mike Town, the former AP Environmental Science teacher, and five students were presented with Presidential Environmental Youth Awards by President George W. Bush in 2008 for leading the "Cool Schools Program," which resulted in the reduction of over $550,000 of energy and waste costs for the district, through conservation measures.
-Town also received the Green Prize in Public Education by the NEA for the program, which has prevented the emission of 1.5 million tons of carbon dioxide, and has since included over 150 schools worldwide.
+Town also received the Golden Apple Award in 2008 and the Green Prize in Public Education by the NEA for the program, which has prevented the emission of 1.5 million tons of carbon dioxide, and has since included over 150 schools worldwide.

 In June 2019, Redmond High School won several awards in its participation in Microsoft's annual Hunt the Wumpus competition.
-One team took home the first place trophy for "Most Innovative.".
-Another team won second place for "Best Implementation."
+One team took home the first place trophy for "Most Innovative".
+Another team won second place for "Best Implementation".
 These groups worked over a period of several months in preparation for this annual event.

+Beginning in the 2025–2026 school year, Redmond High School shifted from a seven-period schedule to a six-period schedule as part of a district-wide budget initiative.

+In 2025, Redmond High School had 13 National Merit Finalists.
+That number increased to 30 in 2026, with five of them receiving the scholarship award.